Mung or adzuki bean salad loaded with quick-pickled carrots and red onions and a gentle sprinkling of Indian influences… it tastes fab!

 - Pour the vinegar, water, sugar and 1½ teaspoons salt into a 15cm (6") saucepan over a high heat and cook it until it comes to a boil, stirring to ensure that the sugar and salt dissolve.
 Pour this mix over the carrots and red onion, mix and allow it to cool.

-- Peel and mash the garlic cloves to a paste and place it in a small mixing bowl.
+- Peel and mash the garlic cloves to a paste and place them in a small mixing bowl.

 - Add the dried chilli flakes and the groundnut oil, mix and set aside.

-- Whilst the mung beans are still hot add the oil & garlic mix and the pickled carrot and red onion.
+- Whilst the mung beans are still hot, add the oil and garlic mix and the pickled carrot and red onion.
 Do not add the pickling liquid yet!

-- Mix have a taste and add in some of the pickling liquid and salt if required, do this to your taste.
-I usually use around 3-4 tablespoons of the pickling liquid.
+- Mix and have a taste, then add in some of the pickling liquid (to taste) and salt if required.

 - Allow the mung beans to sit and soak up the flavour for at least 5-10 minutes.